top of page

 Level 3

 Level 3 studies usually measure breathing parameters but not sleep (brain EEG parameters).
-Some of the known devices are the ARES Watermark, Watch PAT and Resmed Apnoea Link.
+Some of the known devices are the ARES Watermark, Watch PAT, and Resmed Apnoea Link.

 Level 4

 Also, it makes sense to compare a test result to a similar test result.
 Thus, if a sleep study was done as a level 2, then the review study should be at least a level 2.
-A level 3 or 4 is more likely to provide false reassuring results.
+A level 3 or 4 is more likely to provide falsely reassuring results.

 Diagnosis of Obstructive Sleep Apnea by Peripheral Arterial Tonometry.
 Meta-analysis.
 Sreeya Yalamanchali, MD1; Viken Farajian, MS1; Craig Hamilton, MBChB1; et al Thomas R. Pott, MD1; Christian G. Samuelson, MD1; Michael Friedman, MD1,2.
 JAMA Otolaryngol Head Neck Surg.
 2013;139(12):1343-1350. doi:10.1001/jamaoto.2013.5338